Moldli

 If you want to get mold taken care of quickly in an apartment or home you’re renting, the first step should always be reporting the mold growth to your landlord.

-If your landlord or property management is communicative and caring, a text message or email should work just fine.
+If your landlord or property management is communicative and caring, a text message or email should work just fine to begin with.

 If your landlord of property management is not communicative, and you’ve had problems getting them to address other maintenance or safety concerns, start with a text or email, but always be sure to follow it up with an email as well as a written notice.